JoseAngelGarciaSanchez/ML_avance/README.md

 # ML_avance
-Coding the Neuronal Network models
+Coding a Neuronal Network basic model from scratch